Select your language

 Source: Belgian tuberculosis registry, FARES/VRGT [2,3]

-The distribution of the incidence by age and sex was different according to nationality in 2020.
-Among Belgians, the incidence increased with age in men and is higher in men across all age categories.
-The overall male-female ratio tends to increase with age: the incidence rate was 3.2 times higher in men among people over 75 years.
-Among non-Belgians, the incidence was highest in age group 15-29 years and lower in older age groups.
-The incidence rate was 1.5-2.3 times higher in men compared to women across almost all age groups (15-29 years, 30-44 years, 45-59 years and over 75 years).
+The distribution of the incidence by age and sex varied according to nationality in 2023.
+Among Belgians, the incidence increased with age in men, peaking in the 75+ years group.
+Incidence was higher in men than in women across all age categories, except for children (0-14 years).
+The overall male-female ratio tended to increase with age, with incidence rates being 2.7 times higher in men among those over 75 years.

 • Belgians